 Supporting California's thriving cultural communities

-The Apprenticeship Program encourages the continuity of the state’s thriving traditional arts and cultures.
-Now offering $5,000 contracts.
-Apply in English or Spanish by May 3, 2023.
+ACTA's Apprenticeship Program encourages the continuity of our state’s traditional arts and cultures by offering $5,000 contracts for intensive, one-on-one training.

 Learn More + Apply